anubansal17/anubansal17.github.io/aboutme.md

 layout: page
 title: About Anu Bansal
 meta-title: About me
-subtitle: "I am a fellow hustler just like you, always competing with my past self<br> "
+subtitle: "I am a fellow hustler just like you, always busy in competing with myself<br> "
 ---

 <div id="aboutme-section">